kevinfiol/kevinfiol.github.io/_posts/2016-03-12-bullet-pools-in-haxeflixel.md

 }
 ```

 So now, not only do you limit the amount of bullets that can be on the screen at once, but you can limit the duration for said bullets!
-It's a very neat and useful mechanic that can be applied to any pool of FlxBasic objects you may need, whether it be enemies, ammunition, etc.
+It's a very neat and useful mechanic for balancing your game that can be applied to any pool of FlxBasic objects you may need, whether it be enemies, ammunition, or environmental objects.

 <div class="img-container">
 	<video autoplay="autoplay" loop="loop" src="{{ site.url }}/assets/webm/2.webm"></video>